asamerh4/ansible-mesos/README.md

 ##  what you get
 - mesos cluster with one master (multi-master HA setup coming soon) and private agents within an autoscaling group (private IPs)
-- distributed alluxio inMemory-FS accross agents (useable via alluxio-proxy REST API at `localhost:39999` on every cluster-node)
+- distributed alluxio inMemory-FS accross mesos-agents (useable via alluxio-proxy REST API at `localhost:39999` on every cluster-node)
 - alluxio underFS configured for S3 (OBS)
 - readonly ssl enabled webUI & dashboards of `mesos` and `alluxio`
 - chached nginx proxy for otc-instance metadata endpoints accessible at every node at  `localhost/user-data`